 3. The EES provides the UE identifier to the EAS or to EEC (i.e. whichever invoked the API).
 The UE identifier returned in the response which is referred to as UE ID may be the 3GPP Core Network assigned UE ID (aka AF-sepecific UE ID; see TS 23.502 clause 4.15.10) or the EES-generated Edge UE ID as defined in clause 7.2.x.
 If UE ID is included in the request received from EEC (GPSI as per clause 7.2.6), the EES can provide the Edge UE ID based on the received UE ID and step 2 can be skipped.

-Editor's note: [SA3] Whether and how user's consent is obtained to share the UE identifier with a particular EAS or EEC is SA3's responsibility.
+Note 1: How user's consent is obtained to share the UE identifier with a particular EAS or EEC is SA3's responsibility.

 4. The EAS uses the UE ID received in step 3 to invoke capability exposure API(s) provided by the EES over EDGE-3 and/or EDGE-7 depending on the UE ID type.